cleansing the Saints:

 It wasn’t long before the church slipped into darkness as a community and began their own pollution of the priesthood.
 In the place of Christ, the church set up Mary to mediate for humanity.
 They established dead saints who would plead for humans before an angry, vindictive God.
 They brought in priests who would hear the prayers of other people and then pray for them and prescribe to them prayers that might reach God.
 They claimed the position of mediator, which is the prerogative of Christ alone.

 Throughout human history, the sins of humanity have been piling up on the heavenly sanctuary.
 What does that mean?
 Well, it goes back to the problem of evil.
 It means that God has allowed evil to exist for a time, and as a result, people have accused Him.
-All of this needs to be resolved, and until God resolves this problem, His name, His reputation, and His sanctuary is bearing the weight of sin.
+All of this needs to be resolved, and until God resolves this problem, His name, His reputation, and His sanctuary are bearing the weight of sin.

 Even though, by dying on their behalf, Christ cleansed all the sins of every human on earth, the process of salvation continues.
 The cleansing of the sanctuary and the process of salvation won't be completed until all of the ministrations in the heavenly sanctuary are completed.
 Christ had provided for the salvation of every person on earth, but God does not forcefully apply that forgiveness to any who don't want it.
-God has been bearing long with the earth, because He desires reconciliation.
-(2 Peter 3:9)
+God has been bearing long with the earth, because He desires reconciliation (2 Peter 3:9).

 Finally, the day came that the Sanctuary itself would be cleansed, justified, and vindicated.